American alligator: Evolution

-Fossils identical to the existing American alligator are found throughout the Pleistocene, from 2.5 million to 11.7 thousand years ago.
+Fossils identical to the American alligator are found throughout the Pleistocene, from 2.5 million to 11.7 thousand years ago.
 In 2016, a Late Miocene fossil skull of an alligator, dating to approximately seven or eight million years ago, was discovered in Marion County, Florida.
 Unlike the other extinct alligator species of the same genus, the fossil skull was virtually indistinguishable from that of the modern American alligator.
-This alligator and the American alligator are now considered to be sister taxa, suggesting that the A. mississippiensis lineage has existed in North America for seven to eight million years.
-However in 2020, a study reconsiders that American alligators Late Miocene record.
-With the older fossils being reassigned to Alligator mefferdi and Alligator hailensis.
-With American alligators evolving sometime during the Middle Pleistocene.
+This alligator and the American alligator are considered to be sister taxa, suggesting that the A. mississippiensis lineage has existed in North America for seven to eight million years.
+However in 2020, a study reconsiders that American alligators Late Miocene record, with the older fossils being reassigned to Alligator mefferdi and Alligator hailensis, and with American alligators evolving sometime during the Middle Pleistocene.

 The alligator's full mitochondrial genome was sequenced in the 1990s, and it suggests the animal evolved at a rate similar to mammals and greater than birds and most cold-blooded vertebrates.
 However, the full genome, published in 2014, suggests that the alligator evolved much more slowly than mammals and birds.